 Pneumonectomy.
 During this surgery, an entire lung is removed.

 Lymph node dissection.
 Removal of the lymph nodes near the lungs is also common during surgery for a lung carcinoid tumor.
-Removing the lymph nodes lowers the risk of the carcinoid tumor spreading to other organs.
+Removing the lymph nodes reduces the risk of the carcinoid tumor spreading to other organs.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 A second type of radiation treatment is internal radiation or brachytherapy.
 Internal radiation therapy is the use of tiny pellets or rods containing radioactive materials that are surgically implanted in or near the site of the tumor.
 The implant is left in place for several days while the patient stays in the hospital.